oracle-cne/ocne/doc/experimental/introduction.md

 3. Migration from unsupported components.

 ### Phase One: Verrazzano Migration
-Verrazzano migration means the customer is no longer using Verrazzano to manage the system and applications When Verrazzano migration is complete, all application lifecycle management will be done via helm directly, using the Oracle Cloud Native Environment catalog, other catalogs, various Helm charts, etc. At this point Verrazzano is effectively removed from the system and OAM resources no longer exist.
+Verrazzano migration means that Verrazzano is no longer used and all application lifecycle management will be done via the Oracle Cloud Native Environment CLI or UI using the catalogs.
+Optionally, you can manage applications using Helm, Kubernetes manifests, etc.,  However, management via the CLI with the catalog is recommended.

-The goal of this phase is to stop using Verrazzano and start using the Oracle Cloud Native Environment 2.0 Catalog for component/application life cycle management.
+When this phase is complete, Verrazzano is effectively removed from the system and OAM resources no longer exist.
 Nothing in the topology or system architecture changes during this phase.
+All the components initially installed and configured by Verrazzano will continue to work, except for the obsolete components, which are removed from the system.

 The acceptance criteria for this phase being done follows: